blackprogrammer234/CodingChallengeWebApplication/README.md

 Note
 -The following command above will also start the monoDB server too.

-Install the packages for React
+Install the packages to start running the client side

 ```
  npm install
 ```

-Run react
+Run the client

 ```
  npm start